 Fox News' Swedish 'security advisor' has heads scratching

 In this Oct.
 1, 2015 file photo, Bill O'Reilly of the Fox News Channel program "The O'Reilly Factor," poses for photos in New York.
-Swedes are finding themselves puzzled by representations of their country in the U.S. after "The O'Reilly Factor" featured a "Swedish defense and national security advisor" who's unknown to the country's military and foreign-affairs officials.
+Swedes are finding themselves puzzled by representations of their country in the U.S. after a prominent Fox News program featured a "Swedish defense and national security advisor" who's unknown to the country's military and foreign-affairs officials.

 Add your comments below